 In the physical world, having information that an adversary has shared about a potential target, or information about how they would approach an attack is useful intelligence for protection.

 However, in the cyber world, there needs to be a deeper level of analysis.
-Threat intelligence provides us with similar insight but due to the vastness of the Internet, we must learn to refine and prioritize what information is pertinent to protecting our assets.
+Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. provides us with similar insight but due to the vastness of the Internet, we must learn to refine and prioritize what information is pertinent to protecting our assets.

 If Black Hat is to ever truly be a safe enclave, then we must know:

 - The adversaries coming to the event with the intent of disrupting the tradeshow

 - Their objectives